-- View all outlets' status. - If any outlet sensor enters the alarmed state, it is highlighted in yellow or red.
-See Yellow- or Red-Highlighted Sensors (on page 193) - Perform actions on all or multiple outlets simultaneously by using the setup/power-control icons on the top-right corner.
+• View all outlets' status.

+If any outlet sensor enters the alarmed state, it is highlighted in yellow or red.
+See Yellow- or Red-Highlighted Sensors (on page 193).

+• Perform actions on all or multiple outlets simultaneously with setup/power-control commands on the top-right corner.

-Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission for performing outlet-switching operations.
+Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission to perform outlet-switching operations.
 PX3-1000 series does not have power-control buttons.